 If this simply isn't possible, you can arrange the furniture in a way so that there is a path crossway through the room.
 This can be a little tougher because you'll have to make more of a corner arrangement, but it's still preferable to having people bang their legs.

 If your room is particularly long and narrow and you don't want it to have the bowling alley effect, try putting some of your furniture on an angle so that it breaks up the space.

 A circular coffee table or large ottoman can do wonders for breaking up the straight lines of long rooms.
 Even circular side tables can help.
 They can really counteract the tunnel effect that can be hard to avoid in long, straight rooms.
 They also have a way of making small rooms look bigger.
 This also goes for light fixtures—a round hanging pendant can definitely help break up a long, narrow room.

 Like with any small or awkward room, you want to make use of all the space you've got.
 Use wall space for shelving and lighting.
 Sconces are always a good idea since they don't require floor space, and floating shelves can be installed on the walls so you can make the most of your space.

 Edit Your Furniture

-Once you've got your furniture arranged you'll still need to think about where to place some of the most common accessories like lamps and vases.
-Even in awkward spaces most of these rules still apply.
+Once you've got your furniture arranged, you'll still need to think about where to place some of the most common accessories such as lamps and vases.
+Even in awkward spaces, most of these rules still apply.
 While your room should always be full of items you love, where you place them can have a huge impact on the overall look of your space.